Teams and organizations of the Marvel Cinematic Universe: Howling Commandos

 The Howling Commandos are an elite combat unit that had been led by Captain America (portrayed by Chris Evans) during World War II.
 At the end of the war and after Captain America's apparent demise, their unit continued to be active and was led by Dum Dum Dugan (portrayed by Neal McDonough).
 They are first introduced in Captain America: The First Avenger.
 They were made up of men freed from a Hydra prisoner camp by Rogers.
 Their number also included Bucky Barnes, Gabe Jones, James Montgomery Falsworth, Jim Morita, and Jacques Dernier (portrayed by Sebastian Stan, Derek Luke, JJ Feild, Kenneth Choi, and Bruno Ricci respectively).
-In Agents of S.H.I.E.L.D., the team uses old Howling Commandos' equipment provided by Agent Antoine Triplett who is the grandson of one of the Howling Commandos.
-Commandos Dugan and Morita also return in a flashback, led by Peggy Carter.
-They also appear in Agent Carter.
+Dugan and Morita appear in a flashback in the live-action television series Agents of S.H.I.E.L.D. episode "Shadows", with McDonough and Choi reprising their respective roles.
+They assist Peggy Carter (Hayley Atwell) in capturing Hydra agents following the events of The First Avenger.